hurrhnn/.-./README.md

 * [Port Crossover Wine to regular latest wine](https://github.com/CalicoCheese/wine-cx-port).
   - I succeeded in merging nearly 4000 files, but many errors occurred while building.
 (That was a reckless challenge ;) )
-  - need to check out the wine32on64 tricks more.
+  - Need to check out the wine32on64 tricks more.
 <br>

 * Running arm64 Linux machines on `VMware Fusion Tech Preview` and execute `wine`/`wine64` via qemu-userspace emulations.
-  - It cannot create a wine prefix. (crashed `wine`, cannot be executed anymore.)
+  - It could not create a wine prefix. (crashed `wine`, cannot be executed anymore.)
   - VirtualGL software accelerations.
 (VGL Transport with X11 Forwarding)
 <br>

 * Running arm64 Linux machines on `VMware Fusion Tech Preview` and execute `wine`/`wine64` via `box86`/`box64`.
-  - `box86` cannot be executed since there is no aarch32 support.
+  - `box86` could not be executed since there is no aarch32 support.
   - `wine`: there is no `wine` & WOW64 support because `box86` is missing.
   - `wine64`: runs perfectly via `box64`.
   - VirtualGL software accelerations.
 (VGL Transport with X11 Forwarding)